theserverlessway/formica/docs/commands/change.md

 After the change was submitted a description of the changes will be printed.
 For all details on the information in that description check out [`formica describe`]({{< relref "describe.md" >}})

+For nested Stacks you have the option to create nested ChangeSets via the `--nested-change-sets` option and `nested_change_sets` config file option.
+Those will give details about the changes proposed for each nested Stack as well as for the main Stack.

 ## Usage

 ```